 In fact, the threat posed by security and data breaches is such that the U.S. Government has issued a specific warning this year – the Cybersecurity and Infrastructure Security Agency (CISA) has published a “current activity” statement advising internet users to be extra vigilant.
 From malware to phishing to online manipulation and fake, fraudulent phone calls – shoppers this year could find they get rather more than they bargain for if they’re not being careful about how, with who and where they shop.
 And it’s not just consumers who stand to lose out – any retailers falling victim to a breach this holiday season could be feeling the after effects long after the turkey coma has subsided.

-In research we conducted with US consumers, 62 percent reported they would stop spending with an organisation for several months following a data breach, and 21 percent claimed they would stop spending with an organisation altogether.
+In research we conducted with US consumers, 62 percent reported they would stop spending with an organization for several months following a data breach, and 21 percent claimed they would stop spending with an organization altogether.
 To put this in perspective, a 21% drop off in sales would equate to a $1.575BN decrease, and would in effect take retailers back to 2018 sales figures.
 A 62% drop in sales over the same period would cripple an industry already plagued with trust issues.

 All is not lost however, there are some things that retailers can do to make sure they keep all of the magic and mitigate against darker forces at play.
 These include: